jonathanbcsouza/brazilian-medical-appointments/README.md

 # Brazilian Medical Appointments Analysis

-Dataset investigation over 100k medical appointments in Brazil.

-This analysis collects information from a dataset with 100k medical appointments in Brazil and is focused on the questions stated below.
+This analysis collects information from a dataset with 100k medical appointments in Brazil and is focused on answering the questions stated below.

+Questions to be answered on this verification

 <ol>
-    <li>Questions to be answered on this verification</li>
     <li>Which gender mostly makes appointments?</li>
     <li>Are the number of appointments increasing over time?</li>
     <li>Which range of age mostly make appointments?</li>